-Latest Wisconsin Insect: Brown Marmorated Stink Bug
+Latest Wisconsin Pest: Brown Marmorated Stink Bug

-The most recent invader winging its way here will literally make a stink.
+The most recent invader winging its way here will literally make a smell.